 The Growing Russian Threat to World Peace

 Territorially immense and economically modest, Russia ranks GDP-wise behind Germany and Japan, no matter what source you take, whether the IMF, the World Bank or the CIA World Factbook.
 For lovers of futurology, each year, PricewaterhouseCoopers predicts the size of the largest economies in the world in the year 2050.
 It shows a dramatic shift in the global power balance.
 Right now the world economy is still dominated by the economies of Western countries: the USA, the United Kingdom, Germany, France, Italy and Canada are all in the current top 10 largest economies in the world.
-But in 2050, all of that changes:

 The invasion of Crimea and Eastern Ukraine was a turning point.
 From that moment, Putin never again entertained the idea of lifting Russia’s economy out of the doldrums, diversifying it away from its suffocating reliance on oil and gas.
 No need to.
 To maintain his power uncontested, all he has to do is keep the focus on fighting the West.